 • In addition, five EU countries could impose additional penalties to enforce compliance with NIS2 obligations.enalties to enforce compliance with NIS2 obligations.

-All you need to know about the new NIS2 Directive
+All you need to know about the NIS2 Directive

 Cullen International provides a detailed overview of the requirements and obligations under the NIS2 Directive, including the cybersecurity risk-management measures and incident reporting obligations.